yfi/humanize-google-hours/README.md

 # humanize-google-hours

-Utility function to summarize hours of operation provided by google places api into fewest possible lines.
+Utility function to refactor hours of operation provided by google places api into fewest possible lines.

 For Example
 ```